nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/installing-the-nuxeo-platform-on-linux/java.net.SocketException-too-many-open-files.md

        at java.net.PlainSocketImpl.socketAccept(Native Method)
 ```

-To avoid this you have to increase the number of open files in the configuration file of your Linux System.
+To avoid this, you have to increase the number of open files in the configuration file of your Linux System.
 There are two limits.
 One is global (for all users) and one is a per-user limit (1024 by default).

 ## Count File Descriptors in Use